-Rescuers make last desperate push as final hours of oxygen on missing Titanic submersible tick down
+Rescuers make a last desperate push as final hours of oxygen on the missing Titanic sub tick down

 OceanGate has been criticized for the use of a simple commercially available video game controller to steer the Titan.
 But the company has said that many of the vessel’s parts are off-the-shelf because they have proved to be dependable.

-“It’s meant for a 16-year-old to throw it around,” and is “super durable,” Rush told the CBC in an interview last year while he demonstrated by throwing the controller around the Titan’s tiny cabin.
+“It’s meant for a 16-year-old to throw it around” and is “super durable,” Rush told the CBC in an interview last year while he demonstrated by throwing the controller around the Titan’s tiny cabin.
 He said a couple of spares are kept on board “just in case.”

 The submersible had seven backup systems to return to the surface, including sandbags and lead pipes that drop off and an inflatable balloon.